A different way to experience a city.

 but by noticing more.

-That is where Deeply Slow Travel begins.
+That is the gap Deeply Slow Travel was built to fill.

-Each experience is designed to be lived while walking — accessible through a simple link, with no app download required.
+Each experience is designed to be lived while walking.
+Accessible through a simple link, with no app download required.

 You arrive at a square.